dogpls/NZ/README.md

-# Website for a friend, mainly for practicing my webdesign
+# Website for a friend